nationalarchives/tdr-dev-documentation/tdr-admins/tdr-user-administrator.md

     * First Name
     * Last Name
     * Email
-4. In the "Required User Actions" add **one** the following options:
+4. In the "Required User Actions" add one of the following options:
   * Configure OTP: *(this will enforce MFA using an authenticator app)*
   * Webauthn Register: *(this will enforce MFA using a hardware USB token)*
 5. Click "save"